bnfour/mx-mods/readme.md

 >
 > If you are content with your framerate, just skip this mod.
 >
->This mod is intended for setups where, [for whatever reason](https://youtu.be/iYWzMvlj2RQ), vSync FPS cap does not match actual display FPS.
-For me, vSync is set to 120 FPS even though I use 240 Hz display (it's also 120 FPS on other non-120 Hz displays I have).
-Again, if you never thought you should change your FPS, this mod is not for you.
+>This mod is intended for setups where both vSync FPS and FPS cap presets (60 and 120 available as of 2024-04-30 update) do not match actual display FPS.
+For me, [for whatever reason](https://youtu.be/iYWzMvlj2RQ), vSync is set to 120 FPS even for a 240 Hz display.
+>
+> Again, if you never thought you should change your FPS, this mod is not for you.

-This mod disables vSync (and capping FPS to 60, usually overriden by active vSync) in game, providing a changeable custom FPS cap instead.
+This mod disables vSync before the game even starts for _allegedly_ better performance, and provides a custom FPS cap instead of vanilla 60/120.

 ### Installation
-The game engine generally does not like changing the vSync setting at runtime — it may cause lags.
+The game engine _allegedly_ does not like changing the vSync setting at runtime — it may cause lags.
 All default game's quality presets enable vSync.
 The solution is to use the provided script, `resource-patcher.py`, to patch the highest quality preset to remove vSync.
 The mod will warn you in the console if this step was skipped.
-After an update to the game, the file should probably be patched again.
+After an update to the game, the file must be patched again.

 > [!TIP]
-> The script is written in Python, so you'll need a reasonably recent version of it installed.
+> The patching script is written in Python, so you'll need a reasonably recent version of it installed.

 ```bash
 python resource-patcher.py path/to/steam/common/MUSYNX/MUSYNX_Data/globalgamemanagers